MAKING LITERACY AND NUMERACY COOL FOR KIDS

 For all the praise that can be lavished upon The Phantom Tollbooth, it is maybe worth noting that the very things that make it such a memorable book could be grounds for some readers to dislike it.
 The continuous wordplay may start to grate after a while, plus the unconventional formatting of the text for some passages, in certain parts of the book, may be off-putting.
 But it simply wouldn’t be the same book without these constituents.

 In summation, The Phantom Tollbooth is a unique tale of a young boy who comes to appreciate the value of learning, particularly in regard to literacy and numeracy, during a magical road-trip in a bizarre fantasy land in turmoil.
-It is a book I have no qualms in recommending highly to young children; though there is no reason why adult readers cannot enjoy it also.
+It is a book I have no qualms about recommending highly to young children; though there is no reason why adult readers cannot enjoy it also.

 Telling it like it is.
 Giving you honest and balanced, spoiler free reviews.
 Completely devoid of irrational fanboyism, or shameless astroturfing.